 - Consumers have a much easier time recognizing native advertising on Facebook than on publisher sites.

-To dig into the full results of this study, download “Fixing Native Advertising: What Consumers Want From Brands, Publishers, and the FTC” by filling out the form at the top of the page, and check out the infographic of our findings below.
+To dig into the full results of this study, download “Fixing Native Advertising: What Consumers Want From Brands, Publishers, and the FTC” and check out the infographic of our findings below.